Academic Essays by Steven Colborne

-The following essays were written by Steven during his postgraduate studies at Heythrop College, University of London.
-Steven holds the copyright to these essays and they are not to be reproduced, in part or in whole, without the author’s permission.
+I wrote the following essays during my postgraduate studies at Heythrop College, University of London.
+I hold the copyright to these essays and they are not to be reproduced, in part or in whole, without my written permission.
 You are welcome to download these PDFs for the purpose of private reading or group discussion.

 This essay looks at the problem of whether or not God suffers.
 I present four principle ways that God could be said to suffer, and discuss each of these in depth, and I try to discern which argument is the most realistic.
 I finish by presenting possible objections to my favoured argument, and describe how these can be overcome.
 Complete with footnotes and full bibliography.